hiulit/Unofficial-Godot-Engine-Raspberry-Pi/README.md

 It means that the game you are trying to run uses the GLES3 video driver, which the Raspberri Pi doesn't support.

-You'll have to force Godot to use the GLES3 video driver by passing the `--video-driver GLES2` parameter, like this:
+You'll have to force Godot to use the GLES2 video driver by passing the `--video-driver GLES2` parameter, like this:

 ```
-# Using your own exported binary.
-## Embedded/compiled PCK.
-./name_of_your_godot_game.ext --video-driver GLES2
-## Independant PCK.
-./name_of_your_godot_game.ext --main-pack "/path/to/the/pck/file.pck" --video-driver GLES2

-# Using the export template binaries from this repository.
 ./godot_x.x.x_rpi4_export-template.bin --main-pack "/path/to/the/pck/file.pck" --video-driver GLES2
 ```